beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git tag
-It lets users can create, list and delete tags.
+Lets users can create, list and delete tags.
 A tag is just a reference which points to the current commit.

 The two main types of tags are **lightweight** and **annotated**: